rug-compling/dact/manual/index.md

 Matching nodes will be highlighted in the tree in green (you can alter this color in the Preferences).
-The buttons *Zoom In* and *Zoom Out* can be used to scale the tree. *Previous Node* and *Next Node* will walk you through all the matching nodes.
-You can use *Ctrl+Left* and*Ctrl+Right* as well.
-The focussed node will then be marked by a slightly thicker border.
-Normally, the scroll wheel is used for panning the tree. but when you press *Ctrl*, scrolling will cause the tree to scale. *Ctrl+=* and *Ctrl+-* can also be used to zoom in and out, and *Ctrl+0* resets the zoom level to show the whole tree, just like *Fit* button on the toolbar does.
+The buttons *Zoom In* and *Zoom Out* can be used to scale the tree. *Previous Node* and *Next Node* will guide you through all the matching nodes.
+You can use *Ctrl+Left* and *Ctrl+Right* as well.
+The node in focus will then be marked by a slightly thicker border.
+Normally, the scroll wheel is used for panning the tree. but when you press *Ctrl*, scrolling will cause the tree to scale. *Ctrl+=* and *Ctrl+-* can also be used to zoom in and out, and *Ctrl+0* resets the zoom level to show the full tree, just like *Fit* button on the toolbar does.

 The leaf nodes have tool tips showing more details about the node.

-Below the tree the sentence is shown, and the parts in the sentence represented by the matching nodes are highlighted.
+Below the tree the sentence is shown, and the parts in the sentence that are part of the matching nodes are highlighted.

 ### Inspecting nodes